FinnLorbeer/lifelines/README.md

 # Lifelines

-These are the Watir Tests to be run on the a test project besigned by Thoughtworks.
+These are the Watir Tests to be run on the a test project designed by Thoughtworks.
 They are an strip-down example of a complex test suite for a web application.

 Here you find the entire testsuite.
 It is using the